 Family Treatment Court

-The Athens-Clarke County Family Treatment Court (FTC) is an 18-24 month program divided into four phases.
-A participant must complete each phase in turn as he or she works toward the ultimate goal of a healthy and speedy reunification with his or her family.
+The Athens-Clarke County Family Treatment Court (FTC) is an 18-24 month program divided into seven phases.
+A participant must complete each phase in turn as they work toward the ultimate goal of a healthy and speedy reunification with their family.

 The FTC aims to: